dPaskhin/rawmask/packages/react-rawmask/README.md

 - `onChange` - onChange differs from native one by signature - now this callback has two arguments - first is input's value, second is "native" React event object

-Also all params from the [hook](https://github.com/dPaskhin/rawmask/tree/master/packages/react-rawmask#Hook) are available in the props.
+Also, all params from the [hook](https://github.com/dPaskhin/rawmask/tree/master/packages/react-rawmask#Hook) are available in the props.